Divorcee danger: the perils of online and DIY divorce

 Short-term thinking

-Understandably, most people seek professional advice regarding their financial entitlement on divorce.
+Understandably, most people seek professional advice regarding their financial entitlement during divorce.
 However, to do this, you’ll need to provide accurate information to a solicitor in order for them to provide advice based on your unique circumstances.

-You may have agreed matters between yourselves and know exactly how you want to proceed in relation to splitting your matrimonial assets.
+You may have agreed on matters between yourselves and know exactly how you want to proceed in relation to splitting your matrimonial assets.

 But it’s risky to assume that someone will be good on their word; that’s why it’s so important to ensure that any agreement you make is secured by a proper written agreement or court order.

 Verbal statements won’t hold up in court and making an informal arrangement between yourselves may not work to your advantage.
-Without finalising financial matters through the court, there’s nothing to stop your former partner pursuing you one year, two years or even five years down the line.
+Without finalising financial matters through the court, there’s nothing to stop your former partner from pursuing you one year, two years or even five years down the line.

 Always consider the long-term and ensure that any agreement you make is secure.
 These costs will not be included in a £99 fixed-fee online divorce.